mechatour/hyprland.dotfiles/README.md

 > Some programs mentioned may need manual compilation.
 The Hyprland config is geared around a KDE Plasma base.
 > This setup is for dual screens which are named DP-1 (left) and HDMI-A-1 (right).
 Super + [ - Enable just left screen & Super + ] - Enable both screens
+>
-> Waybar has tooltips for a calendar and a module for power and vpn connections
+> Waybar is minimalist and has tooltips for a calendar and a module for power and vpn connections
+>
+> The Wallpaper is available in various sizes in the wallpaper directory

 ___